bahamas10/bash-style-guide/README.md

 [[ -d /etc ]]
 ```

-See http://mywiki.wooledge.org/BashFAQ/031 for more information
+See [BashFAQ031](http://mywiki.wooledge.org/BashFAQ/031) for more information
+about these.

 ### Sequences